 - Letter, telephone or e-mail in the first instance - Reports: as with all learners, yearly reports keep parents informed of academic progress and are the principal means of communication between school and home.
-In the case of SEND learners, the Pupil Passport gives specific advice to parents on how the child's learning difficulties are being addressed and sets annual targets for the learner - Meetings with the ALNCO, the SENCO, Deputy Principals, Head of College, and/or Heads of Year and any other relevant member of staff where appropriate - Parents' evenings
+In the case of SEND learners, the Pupil Passport gives specific advice to parents on how the child's learning difficulties are being addressed and sets annual targets for the learner - Meetings with the Assistant Principal ALN, the SENCO, Deputy Principals, Director of College, and/or Heads of Year and any other relevant member of staff where appropriate

+Parents' evenings

-If the SENCO makes a recommendation for assessment, this can be done either in school by our qualified specialist teachers, or if appropriate by an external specialist such as an educational psychologist.
+If the SENCO makes a recommendation for assessment, this can be done either in school by our qualified specialist teacher, or if appropriate by an external specialist such as an educational psychologist.
 It is the responsibility of the parents to pay for any external assessment and any subsequent specialist teaching that may be recommended by the educational psychologist.
-All discussions with parents (with details of any action to be taken) are recorded by the ALNCO, the SENCO and/or Head of the Prep School (as appropriate).
+All discussions with parents (with details of any action to be taken) are recorded by the Assistant Principal ALN, theSENCO and/or Head of the Prep School (as appropriate).